 A couple of years ago I wrote this post reflecting the fact that according to the Australian Taxation office doctors are extremely well paid in Australia.
 This blog is both an update to that post.
 But also a focus on who are the highest paid doctors in Australia?
 This time I am going to try…

-Do you have aspirations to be a doctor but are only familiar with the one title – that being “doctor”?
+Last updated: March 2026 Do you have aspirations to be a doctor but are only familiar with the one title – that being “doctor”?
 Or maybe you have previously been admitted to the hospital and befuddled by the myriad of busy staff members you’ve come across who have been part of your care?
-Or you might be part of…
+Or you…

 Each year I do a round 700 hours of coaching with various clients for job interviews.
 Clients often ask for advice on what to do if they make a mistake in a job interview?
 What should you do if you make an error or stuff up?
 There’s quite a few posts about what you should…